Vetal0205/racket_prefix_calculator_project/devlog.md

 tokenizer, parse-expr, eval-expr, process-line, run-loop.
 The tokenizer will generate 'PLUS | 'MUL | 'DIV | 'NEG | '(NUM n) | '(REF k) tokens, then parser will combine those into nodes.
 For example, negation requires 1 element, so it will parse one, summation requires 2 elemenents and so on.
 Parsed data will be passed to evaluator that maps AST to corresponding racket function.

+# October 14, 6:11 PM

+Today i plan to implement run-loop function that will be used for intercative user experience.
+To do so i will also need prompt? function which is provided by professor.
+The run-loop function will represent imperative shell that handles communication with user through console prompts.
+The information it receives from console will be passed to process-line function, where it will be processed in next sessions.